joaofbantunes/MessingAroundWithMicroBenchmarks/README.md

 Benchmarks can be run in two ways:

 - If you don't know which benchmark you want to run, in the CLI do `dotnet run -c Release -- benchmark`, which will prompt you to select the benchmark
-- If you know which benchmark you want to run, in the CLI do `dotnet run -c Release -- benchmark -b FifthBenchmark`, which will execute the benchmark immediately, without any prompt
+- If you know which benchmark you want to run, in the CLI do `dotnet run -c Release -- benchmark -b NameOfTheBenchmarkClass`, which will execute the benchmark immediately, without any prompt